Site icon Money & Markets, LLC

 John Templeton stock market pessimism

-I mentioned last week that humans are hard-wired to be terrible investors.
+Humans are hard-wired to be terrible investors.

-They bid up prices into ridiculous bubbles … only to then panic sell and push prices to irrational lows similar to the bubble highs.
+We bid up prices into ridiculous bubbles … only to then panic sell and push prices to irrational lows similar to the bubble highs.

-Irrational pricing creates incredible opportunities that we would never get in a world full of rational folks.
+But that’s precisely what the patient investor wants them to do because irrational pricing creates incredible opportunities that we would never get in a world full of rational folks.

 One of my favorite examples is that of the legendary Sir John Templeton.